simonmichael/hledger/MANUAL.markdown

 #### histogram

-The histogram command displays a quick bar chart showing transaction counts, per day, week, month or other reporting interval.
-It is experimental.
+The histogram command displays a quick bar chart showing transaction counts by day, week, month or other reporting interval.

 Examples: